euroargodev/argoonlineschool/paper.md

 The target audience of the AoS are high school or early graduate students, and the programming content included in Lesson 3 provides an ideal opportunity to support students with technical or science curriculum.
 It is recommended not to skip any lesson in the AoS as the content is carefully connected from less to greater complexity, guaranteeing a progressive learning.
 The user has the opportunity to self-assess the learning process carried out during their course in the AoS through the proposed quizzes.

-The AoS has been designed to have the possibility to be expanded to following the implementation of new features in the Argo program
+The AoS has been designed to have the possibility to be expanded to following the implementation of new features in the Argo program.

 # Statement of need